-- an Assessment Schedule Calendar, which outlines what outcomes are to be assessed, and when the assessment tasks are scheduled, - written notification at least two (2) weeks in advance of the scheduled assessment task;
+- An assessment schedule, which outlines what components are to be assessed, when the assessment tasks are scheduled and the relative weighting attached to each assessment task. - Assessment tasks of the same type and the same weighting for all classes studying that course. - Written notification at least two weeks in advance of the scheduled assessment task.